 Do I have to be a German or European citizen to apply?

 Of course not!
 GRK 2046 is an international doctoral program.
 Right now, we harbor PhD students with 14 different nationalities!
 We happily accept applications from any country in the world.
 However, please make an effort to help us understanding your education / academic achievements / your country’s grading system.

 When will I learn about the results of the application process?

 We will try to keep you up to date with the application process via our webpage.
-We will send out information on who we will invite to Berlin for an assessment center in September.
+We will send out information on who we will invite to the Assessment Center in January (19-20, 2021).

 Referee form (letter)

 Where do I find the reference form?

 We will automatically send an e-mail to the referees you claimed in the application on the same day you submit your application!
 The referees will upload their letter of reference directly to the application platform.
 Please DON’T upload yourself letters of reference.
 It might be a good idea to check on your referees whether they already submitted their letter or not.